-A system's reliable operation and future success is highly dependent on the evaluation of its progress towards intended results.
+System's reliability and successful operation is highly dependent on the evaluation of its progress towards intended results.
 To achieve this, a performance framework needs to be established in order to monitor specific aspects of the system's performance in regards to critical strategic goals and objectives.
 Such a framework is constituted on the basis of a set of performance measurements that provide context on the system's advancement on predefined intervals and allows the system's stakeholders to assess whether the relevant goals and objectives have been accomplished.

-A key performance indicator (KPI) is a performance measurement which is calculated upon elements extracted from the system.
-It is utilised to evaluate the system's success either by a systematic improvement of its value or its preservation above desired limits.
+A key performance indicator (KPI) is a performance measurement calculated upon elements extracted from the system.
+KPI is utilised to evaluate the system's success either by a systematic improvement of its value or its preservation above desired limits.
 KPIs can be both qualitative and quantitative.
 The former correspond to descriptive characteristics (opinions, properties or traits) often accessed through surveys circulated to relevant responders.
 The latter correspond to measurable characteristics involving actual gauging.